Manufacturing and Distribution License Agreements

 - Final approval of all packaging and marketing approval by the licensor prior to shipments or distribution.
 While it’s a legal contract that will certainly contain a lot of legalese, it’s important that the agreement can be easily amended to allow for certain eventualities, such as growth beyond what the manufacturer can handle, lack of sales, or the sale of the company.

 If you need help with manufacturing and distribution licensing agreements, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.